Protocol::HTTPSourceProtocolHTTPHeaderTE

 parameter value String

-the value or values to add, separated by commas.
+a raw header value containing one or more values separated by commas.

 Implementation